 Kenyon drove on a rain slick road in San Antonio, Texas.
 Kenyon had a one car automobile accident.
-Kenyon did not call the police.
-Kenyon first called her husband, Theodore Kenyon.
-Kenyon then called Elephant's first notice of loss (FNOL) representative at a call center in Virginia.
+Kenyon did not call the police; rather, she first called her husband, Theodore Kenyon.
+Kenyon then called Elephant Insurance Co.'s first notice of loss (FNOL) representative at a call center in Virginia.
 Kenyon declined help from Fire Department personnel who stopped to offer aid.
-Husband Theodore arrived at the accident Kenyon asked Elephant's FNOL site. representative, "do you want us to take pictures"?
+After her husband Theodore arrived at the accident site, Kenyon asked Elephant's FNOL representative, "do you want us to take pictures"?
 Elephant's representative responded with, "Yes ma'am.
-Go ahead and Then, unsupervised by take pictures."
-Elephant or law enforcement, third party Theodore began to take photographs and was struck by another third party, Kimberly Pizana, who also experienced the same type of one-car crash as Kenyon.
-Theodore died due to his injuries.
+Go ahead and take pictures."
+Then, unsupervised by Elephant or law enforcement, third party Theodore began to take photographs and was struck by another third party, Kimberly Pizana, who also experienced the same type of one-car crash as Kenyon.
+Theodore died due from his injuries.

-Kenyon asserted generic claims for negligence, negligent undertaking, and negligent failure to train and license.
+Kenyon asserted generic claims against Elephant for negligence, negligent undertaking, and negligent failure to train and license.
 Elephant moved for summary judgment on the grounds of: (1) no duty/no negligence; (2) no negligent undertaking as Elephant did not undertake an affirmative course of action for the Kenyons' benefit or protection; and (3) no negligent failure to train and license as there existed no underlying tort (common law negligence) giving rise to such a claim.

 The trial court, correctly, granted Elephant's traditional and no-evidence motions for summary judgment finding Elephant owed no duty to Kenyon under the factual circumstances present.

 The trial court determined no duty existed because of Texas Supreme Court precedent that clearly sets the boundaries of said duty.
 As between an insurer and its insured, a cause of action for breach of the duty for good faith and fair dealing is stated when it is alleged there is no reasonable basis for the denial of a claim or delay in payment of a claim, or a failure on the part of the insurer to determine whether there is any reasonable basis for the denial or delay.
 Arnold v.
 National County Mutual Fire Ins.
 Co., (Tex.
 1987).
 That is it.
-No other implied duties between the insurer and insured exist in Texas.1
+No other implied duties between the insurer and insured exist in Texas.i

-From the simple facts recited above, the court of appeals embarked upon a long analytical journey, turned an answer to a question asked into an "instruction,"-a word utilized with vigor throughout the en banc majority opinion-expanded the "special relationship" defined by the Texas Supreme Court in Arnold well outside of its judicial wall, and created a new species of common law duty of good faith and fair dealing.
-The purported limitation of this duty to the unique facts of the case begs the question of why the en banc majority would write pages to find a duty for a 'one off'
+From the simple facts recited above, the court of appeals embarked upon a long analytical journey, turned an answer to a question asked into an "instruction," - a word utilized with vigor throughout the en banc majority opinion - expanded the "special relationship" defined by the Texas Supreme Court in Arnold well outside of its judicial wall, and created a new species of common law duty of good faith and fair dealing.
+The purported limitation of this duty to the unique facts of the case begs the question of why the en banc majority would write pages to find a duty for a 'one off' accident, never likely to happen again.
+Judicial activism to satisfy the plaintiffs' bar, perhaps?
+The appellate court's reasoning opens the proverbial can of worms to possible actions over claims handling not recognized previously in Texas, and it should be of grave concern to insurers.